Sewer Service Area Planning

-NR121.05(1)(g)2c defines environmentally sensitive areas as: "major areas unsuitable for the installation of waste treatment systems because of physical or environmental constraints are to be excluded from the service area.
+Section NR 121.05(1)(g)2c, Wis.
+Adm.
+Code, defines environmentally sensitive areas as: "major areas unsuitable for the installation of waste treatment systems because of physical or environmental constraints are to be excluded from the service area.
 Areas considered for exclusion from sewer service areas due to potential adverse impacts on water quality from both point or nonpoint source pollution include (but are not limited to) wetlands, shorelands, floodways and floodplains, steep slopes, highly erodible soils and other limiting soil types, groundwater recharge areas, and other such physical constraints."

-The DNR uses the term "environmentally sensitive areas" rather than the term "environmental corridors", principally due to the current inconsistent use of the term environmental corridors throughout the state.
+The DNR uses the term "environmentally sensitive areas" rather than the term "environmental corridors" principally due to the current inconsistent use of the term environmental corridors throughout the state.
 In addition, the term environment corridor confers the need for the subject resource to be linear or contiguous within the SSA; however, this contiguity is not required for the area to be sensitive and in need of protection under NR121 for maintenance of water quality.
 Though it is true that many environmentally sensitive areas are associated with rivers or streams, many wetlands, springs, hydric soils, steep slopes and groundwater recharge areas are not necessarily linear.
 Moreover, if environmentally sensitive upland areas should receive legislative authority for their protection, many of the upland areas would diverge from the linear corridor configuration.

 Quick review of sensitive resources